-She received her Ph.D. in European Law from the University of Exeter (United Kingdom) in 2001, after undergraduate and post-graduate studies in both political sciences and law at the Institut d'Etudes Politiques (Lyon, France), Jean Moulin University (Lyon III, France), Aristotle University (Thessaloniki, Greece) and Montpellier I University (France).
-Prior to joining CEU in 2004, she held a permanent position as a Lecturer at the School of Law of the University of Exeter.
+She received her Ph.D. in European Law from the University of Exeter (United Kingdom, 2001) after studying political sciences, public administration and law at the Institut d'Etudes Politiques of Lyon (France), Jean Moulin University- Lyon III (France), Aristotle University (Greece) and Montpellier I University (France).
+From 2001 to 2004, she held a lectureship position at the School of Law of the University of Exeter.

-From 2005 until 2012, she directed, together with Imola Streho (Sciences-Po Paris), the annual summer course on Advanced EU Legal Practice, taught by the Total Law Team (led by J. Weiler, NYU); since 2006, she is the CEU coordinator for the Allianz Summer Academy on Europe, supported by the Allianz Cultural Foundation.
+From 2005 until 2012, Marie-Pierre co-directed, together with Imola Streho (Sciences-Po Paris), the annual summer course on Advanced EU Legal Practice, taught by the Total Law Team (led by J. Weiler, NYU).
+Between 2006 and 2019, she was the CEU coordinator for the Allianz Summer Academy on Europe.

-Her research interests lie in the fields of European Union Law; European integration and governance; comparative public law; access to justice; judicial process; remedies; human rights and citizenship.
+Marie-Pierre’s research interests lie in the fields of European Union Law; European integration and governance; comparative public law; access to justice; judicial processes and remedies; human rights; social justice and citizenship.
 She is particularly interested in teasing out the dynamics of interactions between law, politics and policy across different levels of governance, and integrating the insights of different disciplines in order to better understand legal developments and the impact of law on society.
-Her articles appear in the European Law Review, European Public Law, the Modern Law Review, Comparative European Politics, etc and she has contributed book chapters in edited volumes published by Oxford University Press, Hart, Bruylant, Edward Elgar, etc).
-She is currently involved in two EU funded research projects, in which she carries out research and management task, a large scale FP7 collaborative research projects on barriers to EU citizenship (bEUcitizen 2014-2017), and a H2020 collaborative project on developing a Theory of Justice for Europe (ETHOS 2017-2019).
-She also edited the web-dossier Francovich follow-up which tracked the development and application of liability for violation of EU law.
-She is the editor, with Emmanuel Guinchard, of the edited book The New EU Judiciary - An analysis of current judicial reform (Kluwerlaw International, 2017) and (with S de Vries and H de Waele) Civil Rights and EU Citizenship: Challenges at the Crossroads of European, National and Private Spheres (Edward Elgar, 2018).
+Her articles appear in the European Law Review, European Public Law, the Modern Law Review, Comparative European Politics, etc. She has contributed numerous book chapters in edited volumes and research handbooks, published by Oxford University Press, Hart, Bruylant, Edward Elgar, or Kluwer.
+She acted as Executive Board member and work package coordinatory in EU funded collaborative research projects on barriers to EU citizenship (bEUcitizen 2014-2017) and Justice for Europe (ETHOS 2017-2019).
+She recently co-edited (with PJ Cardwell) The Research Handbooks on the Politics of EU Law (Edward Elgar, 2020), (with E Guinchard) The New EU Judiciary - An analysis of current judicial reform (Kluwerlaw International, 2017) and (with S de Vries and H de Waele) Civil Rights and EU Citizenship: Challenges at the Crossroads of European, National and Private Spheres (Edward Elgar, 2018).
 She advises governments in her area of expertise, and collaborates as an external consultant and expert with various funding organizations and public consultancy firms.